Milton Keynes South

-Milton Keynes South is a constituency represented in the House of Commons of the UK Parliament since its 2010 creation by Iain Stewart, a Conservative.
+Milton Keynes South was a constituency in the House of Commons of the United Kingdom from 2010 until 2024.
+It was represented in Parliament from its creation until its abolition by Iain Stewart of the Conservative Party.

+In its 2023 review of Westminster constituencies, the Boundary Commission proposed to abolish this constituency.
+Its area was divided three ways for the 2024 general election, with the majority forming the new constituency of Milton Keynes Central, and smaller portions becoming parts of Milton Keynes North and Buckingham and Bletchley.

 History

-This constituency (and its counterpart, Milton Keynes North), came into being when the two Milton Keynes constituencies (Milton Keynes North East and Milton Keynes South West) were reconfigured following the Boundary Commission's Fifth Periodic Review of Westminster constituencies with the aim of equalising the electorate as between the constituencies in the light of population growth that had occurred mainly in the Milton Keynes Urban Area.
-This constituency is the more urban of the two.
+This constituency (and its counterpart, Milton Keynes North), came into being when the two Milton Keynes constituencies (Milton Keynes North East and Milton Keynes South West) were reconfigured following the Boundary Commission's Fifth periodic review of Westminster constituencies with the aim of equalising the electorate as between the constituencies in the light of population growth that had occurred mainly in the Milton Keynes Urban Area.
+This constituency was the more urban of the two.

 Iain Stewart MP won the new constituency for the Conservatives in the 2010 general election.
-This new constituency is a very large part of the former Milton Keynes South West, which had been held by Phyllis Starkey for Labour for 13 years until the 2010 general election.
+This new constituency was a very large part of the former Milton Keynes South West, which had been held by Phyllis Starkey for Labour for 13 years until the 2010 general election.

 In the 2015 general election, Iain Stewart again won the Milton Keynes South constituency for the Conservative Party.